Haroenv/dzello-dot-com/site/content/blog/2015-04-18-ego-threat-level-low-or-high.md

 Combine high relevance and high closeness (upper right) and the ego threat zone rises accordingly.
 Anecdotally this makes sense.
 Can you imagine facing your very own sister in a grand slam final?
 If you lose, how long will that next family dinner seem?

-> “When you are content to be simply yourself and don’t compare or compete, everyone will respect you.” — Lao Tzu
+> "When you are content to be simply yourself and don’t compare or compete, everyone will respect you." — Lao Tzu